 The best place to buy black pepper is Madagascar, of course.
 All markets there sell it.
-Usually, the Malagasy black pepper is sun dried which makes a very special nice taste.
+Usually, the Malagasy black pepper is sun-dried which makes a very special nice taste.
 Generally, even when buying in Europe, take care to buy very dark, homogenous pepper.
-The more “colourful” and brighter the pepper is, the lower is its quality.
+The more “colorful” and brighter the pepper is, the lower is its quality.

 Cassava and Manioc

 Cassava are the green leaves from the manioc tuber and taste similar to spinach.
 You can buy fresh manioc tubers online here and here.
 Getting the leaves is a little more difficult, Etsy has dried leaves from time to time.

 Rice flour is available in small packages here and here, and some well-assorted supermarkets sell it, too.
 If you do not have enough time to wait for online ordered rice flour, you can replace it easily with cornmeal which is usually easier to get in Europe.
 It tastes only slightly different.